ZaidRazaKhan/LargeFileProcessorDemo/LargeFileProcessor/README.md

-# LargeFileProcessor
-A system which would be able to handle long-running processes in a distributed fashion

 # Problem Statement
 We need to be able to import products from a CSV file and into a database.
 There are half a million products to be imported into the database.
 You can find the CSV file [here](https://drive.google.com/drive/folders/1X3qomdbjWU1oOTbBvxchTzjLMAwYBWFT) in a compressed format Large File processing - Assignment.